 Lithium-Ion (Li-Ion) Batteries

 Lithium-ion batteries are the most common type used in modern ebikes.
 They are known for their high energy density, low self-discharge rate, and lightweight.
-Li-Ion batteries offer a good balance between capacity, weight, and overall performance, making them ideal for most ebike applications.
+Li-Ion batteries offer a good balance between capacity, weight, and overall performance,

 Nickel-Metal Hydride (NiMH) Batteries